1

 2

-Barney Oldfield, born in 1878, was a pioneering American race car driver who made significant contributions to early motorsports.
-He gained fame as the first driver to reach 60 miles per hour on a public road and earned the title “King of the Dirt Track.”
-Oldfield competed in events like the Indianapolis 500, and his bold racing style helped popularize the sport in the early 20th century.
-His legacy remains a symbol of the adventurous spirit and pursuit of speed in American automotive history.
+Barney Oldfield was a pioneering American race car driver who gained fame as the first driver to reach 60 miles per hour on a public road and earned the title “King of the Dirt Track.”
+Jonathan Club member

 3